 There are some holidays that should last longer than others and I think Mother's Day and Father's Day should be at the top of the list.
 Another Mother's Day has arrived to honor our Mother and remind her how very special she is.
 We scurry, scrounge and scramble searching for that perfect gift, perfect card or token of affection to express our love and no matter the gift, your Mom always smiles not expecting or wanting anything more than just your love.

 I'll bet you had no idea I was a preacher (and neither did I even though I've been told I'm not bad at it).
 It isn't my intention to preach, but be forewarned that I'm going to get on my soapbox and what I'm gonna say is probably gonna offend some folks and ruffle some feathers.
-Sometimes folks need to have their feathers ruffled up and if I hit a nerve I'm not apologizing because ...
+Sometimes folks need to have their feathers ruffled up and if I hit a nerve I'm not apologizing because that's exactly what I intended to do.
+I've given this a lot of thought and spent ...

 I'm dedicating this column to a very special lady, my "Aunt Kat', in honor of her 90th birthday.
 I promised not to embarrass her too much and spill all the beans, but she's very special to me and I wanted to tell her and the whole world how special she is and how very much I love her.